Sebastian-Montoya-B/Alpha-PDI/README.md

 ### Arguments

 1.  data -\> matrix.
-The original interaction matrix with consumers in rows and resources in columns.
+The original interaction matrix with consumers in the rows and resources in the columns.

 2.  abun -\> vector.
 It contains the resource abundances of the columns of the interaction matrix.

 ## Acknowledgements

-We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Natalya Zapata-Mesa, Nico Blüthgen, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about ecological networks and niche indices that inspired us to carry out this study.
-We also thank Jochen Fründ for his recomendations on using the quantitative niche model, and Daniela Arenas for helping us with mammal taxonomy.
-SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Convocatoria Doctorados en el Exterior, convocatoria 860) and Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.388097/2019-00) for the doctoral scholarships.
+We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Natalya Zapata-Mesa, Nico Blüthgen, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about ecological networks and generality indices that inspired us to carry out this study.
+Special thanks go to Jochen Fründ for his recommendations on using his quantitative niche model, and Daniela Arenas for helping us with mammal taxonomy.
+SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Convocatoria Doctorados en el Exterior 860) and Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.388097/2019-00) for the doctoral scholarships.
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 3.4-8151/15037 and 3.2-BRA/1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
-We also thank the [Stack Overflow](https://stackoverflow.com) community, where we solve most of our coding dilemmas.
+We also thank the Stack Overflow community (https://stackoverflow.com/), where we solve most of our coding dilemmas.

 ## Feedback